-After testing at least five different recipes for cinnamon swirl bread, I think I’ve finally found a favorite.
-And while my original goal was to find a recipe similar to the one served in my old elementary school cafeteria — a bread that was baked free-form and served warm with icing, what I realized was that the best cinnamon raisin bread was the one Fuzz liked.
+After testing at least five different recipes for cinnamon swirl bread, I’ve finally found a favorite.
+And while my original goal was to find a recipe similar to the one served in my old elementary school cafeteria — a cinnamon swirl bread that was baked free-form and served warm with icing, what I realized was that the best cinnamon raisin bread was the one Fuzz liked.

-The recipe that worked best multiple times was a variation on Dorie Greenspan’s cinnamon swirl bread.
-Hers was perfectly good, but I wanted to make it my own and came up with a few changes.
+This recipe is a variation on Dorie Greenspan’s cinnamon swirl bread.
+Hers is perfectly good, but I wanted to make it my own and made some alterations.

 The original recipe makes a giant loaf and the slices fit awkwardly in our pop-up toaster.
-The new version makes two loaves.
+This version makes two slightly smaller loaves.
 I made one in an 8×4 inch pan and one free-form because I knew that the second loaf was going to be turned into cinnamon toast thins.

 - 1 packet active dry yeast